 Yellowstone Lake is the largest high elevation lake in North America.
-The shoreline is 141 miles long, and the surface area is 132 square miles.
-The lake is so large, in fact, that it can even create its own weather, forming cumulus clouds during the day that often shower the area by evening.
-A portion of the lake sits within a large caldera (or crater) that was formed by a volcano and then carved and filled by glaciers some 14,000 years ago.
-The lake's deep blue waters are encircled by a 141-mile, treelined shore.
-Moose, waterfowl and other wildlife reside nearby.
-Streams flowing into the lake provide it and the Yellowstone River with an abundance of fish.
+The shoreline is 141 miles long!
+The lake is so large that it can even create its own weather, forming cumulus clouds during the day that often shower the area by evening.
+A portion of the lake sits within a large caldera that was formed by a volcano and then carved and filled by glaciers some 14,000 years ago.